McMasterRS/lm_building-modern-SPAs/index.md

 nav_order: 1
 ---

 The [McMaster Digital Brand Standards](https://brand.mcmaster.ca/app/uploads/2019/04/digital-guidelines.pdf) PDF document provides a good overview of the brand guidelines designed to ensure recognition of the McMaster University brand and consistency of its message.
-The design guidelines presented in this workshop were pulled from this PDF document and modified to apply to Material UI (MUI) components.
+The design guidelines presented in this learning module were pulled from this PDF document and modified to apply to Material UI (MUI) components.

+This learning module uses the Next.js framework in conjunction with the Material UI (MUI) library.
+If you are using a different tech stack or framework that the ones in this learning module, please feel free to book a consultation with the Research Software Development team by emailing [rsd@mcmaster.ca](mailto:rsd@mcmaster.ca).

 # Introduction to Material UI (MUI)